 What Is An Origami Kayak?

 Well, take that and apply that concept to a kayak.
-As unbelievable as it might sound, an origami kayak aka a folding kayak is a kayak that can be folded or unfolding as needed and within minutes.
+As unbelievable as it might sound, an origami folding kayak is a kayak that can be folded or unfolded as needed and within minutes.

 In case you have it in your mind that these could possibly not be durable, I would encourage you to check out this video as a starter reference:

-Types of Origami Kayaks On The Market
+Types of Foldable Kayaks On The Market

 #1.
 Oru Bay Kayak